vesoft-inc/nebula-docs/nebula-studio/quick-start/st-ug-create-schema.md

 # Create a schema

-To bulk import data into a Nebula Graph database, you must have a schema.
+To bulk import data into Nebula Graph, you must have a schema.
 You can create a schema with the **Console** module or the **Schema** module of Studio.

 > **NOTE**: You can use nebula-console to create a schema.
 For more information, see [Deploy Nebula Graph with Docker Compose ](https://github.com/vesoft-inc/nebula-docker-compose/blob/master/README.md "Click to go to GitHub website") and [Get started with Nebula Graph](https://docs.nebula-graph.io/manual-EN/1.overview/2.quick-start/1.get-started/ "Click to go to Nebula Graph website").